bowmanjd/olf22python/slides/presentation.md

 Notes:

-- walk through points
-- No particular order
+There are options for Python on the web.
+In no particular order

 ---